 Additionally, the California Department of Alcoholic Beverage Control (ABC) may suspend the defendant’s alcohol license for 15 days following the first conviction.
 A second conviction within a 36-month period will result in a 25-day suspension.
 A third conviction will result in a license revocation.21 For a first or second conviction, licensees may petition the ABC to pay a fine in lieu of serving the alcohol license suspension.22

 For additional help…

-If you or loved one is charged with Business & Professions Code 25658 BP selling or furnishing alcohol to a minor and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is facing a charge of furnishing alcohol to a minor and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+We can provide a free consultation in the office or by phone.
 We create attorney-client relationships throughout the state.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
 We will fight your charges in attempt to keep your criminal record clean.